2023-aaronkr/ut-web/_pages/logistics.md

 ### Projects (10%)

-There will be (at least) two projects in this class.
-You will be required to submit a Jupyter notebook with your code and results, and a PDF report with your report and answers to the questions.
+There will be (at least) three projects in this class (HTML, CSS, JavaScript).
+You will be required to submit a URL with your code or results.

 ### Tests (50%)